 If an ambulance is required please can you notify the Director of Lifesaving ASAP as the Director of Lifesaving needs to notify the branch duty officer ASAP.

-1. For all incidents please fill in the incident log book (Incident book found in patrol trailer or patrol room in the third draw).
+1. For all incidents please fill in the incident log book (Incident book found in patrol trailer or patrol room).

 2. If you are unsure whether you will need ongoing medical claims please call the Director of Lifesaving who can advise if workers compensation paperwork needs to be commenced.